-When you scrap your knee, an area with inflamed skin develops.
+When you scrape your knee, an area with inflamed skin develops.
 This is called a lesion.
 However, this can happen to the brain too.
 Here is a look at what causes brain lesions and how to detect and treat them.

 Brain lesions can happen as a result of congenital disability, trauma, or disease.
 They are a type of injury to the brain that may not show symptoms immediately.
 Moreover, over time, and as they worsen, the symptoms become noticeable.
 They can appear in large parts of your brain or a specific area.
 Physiologic brain trauma affects the normal functioning of the brain.
 So this can result in unpredictable outcomes.